Geophysical Survey Advice

-Both the report and ADS entry should be submitted no later than 3 months after completion of the survey.
+Both the report and ADS entry should be submitted no later than three months after completion of the survey.

-The English Heritage Geophysical Survey Database was merged into the Archaeology Data Service OASIS Index of Archaeological Investigations in 2011 and the new, more comprehensive, resource is available on the ADS website.
+The English Heritage Geophysical Survey Database was merged into the Archaeology Data Service OASIS Index of Archaeological Investigations in 2011 and this, more comprehensive, resource is available on the ADS website.

 Our own geophysical survey reports are accessible online via Research Reports.